guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 - Example 2: [MailDir processor](https://github.com/flashmob/maildir-processor) - This saves emails to a maildir folder.
 It also validates recipients to make sure that their Maildir folder exists (set via the config)
 - Example 3: [FastCGI processor](https://github.com/flashmob/fastcgi-processor) - This forwards the task of processing an email to a Fast CGI backend, such as PHP-FPM.
 It can save/process emails or validate addresses.
 - Example 4: [MailDiranasaurus](https://github.com/flashmob/maildiranasaurus) - This is an example of using go-guerrilla as a package, and also using MailDir and FastCgi processors.

+### Share your processors

+If you made a processor and want to share it with others?
+Please send a PR to update our README with a link your repo.

 ## Footnotes